Baoqi/PocketBI/README.md

 PocketBI is an easy-to-use low-memory-requirement BI tool!
 It can run on fly.io free tier shared-cpu-1x VM (256MB memory).

+Note: This project's source code is mainly modified from https://github.com/shzlw/poli/ and port it to work with https://github.com/pocketbase/pocketbase

 ## Why PocketBI